How to Complete the Acord 125

 Acord 125 Logo

 The ACORD 125 form, also referred to as the ACORD commercial insurance application or business insurance application form, is used to capture general client information for ACORD business insurance.
-This 125 insurance form includes details like the business location, contact information, a business description, prior insurance, and loss history.
+This 125 insurance form includes details like the business location/mailing address, contact information, a business description, prior insurance, and loss history.
 If you’re wondering whether you need to learn how to fill out an ACORD 125, the answer is definitely yes.
 This ACORD application is used for most commercial insurance policies, making it essential to know how to complete it correctly.

 Applicant Information Section - ACORD 125